 The depth of submergence of the suction line is critical to efficient pump operation.
 Figure 2 shows recommended minimum submergence vs. velocity.

-The pipe submergence required may be reduced by installing a standard pipe increaser fitting at the end of the suction line.
+by installing a standard pipe increaser fitting at the end of the suction line.
 The larger opening size will reduce the inlet velocity.
 Calculate the required submergence using the following formula based on the increased opening size (area or diameter).